ryanadoty/Amazon-Bedrock-RAG-Kendra-POC/README.md

 # How to use this Repo:

+## Prerequisites:
+1. Amazon Kendra Index has been created (IF NOT it is covered in step 3)
+2. Amazon Kendra Index has a datasource configured and synced (IF NOT it is covered in step 4)
+3. Amazon Bedrock Access and CLI Credentials
+4. Appropriate permissions to configure Amazon Kendra Index and Amazon Kendra Data Sources

 ## Step 1:
 The first step of utilizing this repo is performing a git clone of the repository.